Endogen/xian-mcp-server/README.md

 - ✅ Create new wallets (standard and HD wallets)
 - ✅ Import wallets from private keys or mnemonics
 - ✅ Check balances (XIAN and custom tokens)
-- ✅ Send transactions
+- ✅ Send transactions and tokens
-- ✅ Deploy and interact with smart contracts
+- ✅ Query and interact with smart contracts
-- ✅ Sign and encrypt messages
+- ✅ Sign, verify, encrypt, and decrypt messages
 - ✅ Simulate transactions for gas estimation
+- ✅ Query token information by symbol or contract
+- ✅ Trade on the XIAN DEX (buy/sell tokens)
+- ✅ Get real-time DEX price data

 ## Prerequisites